ECE-180D-WS-2022/Team5/Color Detection/README.md

 Design:

-After running the program, the user's webcam is displayed with text that tells the user to put up an object.
-Once ready, the user will be prompted to select a region of interest (the object), and once selected the user will be able to move their mouse by moving their object.
-For the clicking functionality, if the user's cursor position does not move for ~2 seconds (by not moving their object) the program will register a click.
+After running the program, the user's webcam is displayed with text that tells the user to place an object within a predetermined bounding box.
+Once the user does so, there is instruction to press 'b' when ready which will then start the object tracking algorithm on the user's object.
+Along with being able to move their cursor by moving their object, a user can register a click by staying still for 1-2 seconds.
+This program uses OpenCV's Mean Shift Algorithm Tracker along with our self-developed bounding box stabilizing algorithms and RGB average profiler.
+Our stabilizing algorithm predicts when a user wants to stay still and then makes the bounding box have less movement, while our RGB average profiler allows a user to stop tracking when their hand gets tired by placing the object out of frame and comparing RGB average values.

 Bugs:

-1. Moving the object out of frame will not stop tracking, it will just leave the bounding box on the object's last position before becoming out of frame.
-2. Having the user select a region of interest is a bad design because new users don't know the best calibration needed to have flawless movement.
+1. Bad lighting conditions can make object tracking very unstable

 Plan:

-1. Based on several trials, the program should stop tracking once the object is out of frame and start tracking again once it reenters.
-This will need to be implemented in the case that a user does not want to always hold up their object.
-2. Automate the region selection stage so the user does not have the full responsibility of getting the perfect calibration
-3. Enhance stabilizer so in the case of bad calibration, the mouse will still not be jittery.
+1. Make it within the game rather than being autonomous while delivering high framerate